micahgodbolt/micahcodes/src/content/index.md

 ---
-title: Micah Codes
+title: Home
-layout: index.html
+layout: home.html
+permalink: false
+position: 0
 ---

 This is the home page